williamsnell/ws_content/content/posts/gans/index.md

 the generator's output kernels.)

 ## Testing Hypothesis 2
-The obvious test is to decrease the number of input kernels for the discriminator (i.e. the first-layer feature depth) from 128 to 64, and see what happens.
+The obvious test was to decrease the number of input kernels for the discriminator (i.e. the first-layer feature depth) from 128 to 64, and see what happens.

-Even though they are remarkably unstable, this change didn't cause the GAN to diverge, and so training was possible.
+Even though GANs are notoriously unstable during training, this change didn't cause the network to diverge.
 This suggests to me that the discriminator might have an easier job to do than the generator, and so the smaller network was not immediately defeated by its adversary.